omputle/cloud-1/README.md

 For servers, Amazon EC2 (Elastic Compute Cloud) was used.
 [Click here to read more](https://aws.amazon.com/ec2/)

-For data manangement, RDS (Relational Database Service) was used.
+For data manangement, Amazon RDS (Relational Database Service) was used.
 [Click here to read more](https://aws.amazon.com/rds/)

 To store images, Amazon S3 (Simple Storage Service) was used.
 [Click here to read more](https://aws.amazon.com/s3/)